w3f/polkadot-wiki/docs/general/ledger.md

 ### Loading Your Account

-:::info Ledger Live should be off while using Ledger with Polkadot-JS Apps as it can interfere with normal operation.
+:::info Ledger Live should be off while using Ledger with Polkadot-JS UI as it can interfere with normal operation.

 :::